University of Chester

-Situated in the North West of England, the University of Chester is one of the oldest providers of higher education in the country - with an academic history of over 175 years.
-Across our specialised sites we offer students a life-changing experience in a creative, caring and encouraging environment.
+Situated in the North West of England, the University of Chester is one of the oldest providers of higher education in the country - - with an academic history of over 175 years.
+Across our specialised sites we aim to provide a creative, caring and encouraging environment for students to enjoy.

 Library and study facilities

 Our libraries are fully resourced to help you with your studies, whether that’s through our extensive range of books, e-journals and e-books; subject librarians; or enjoying our late night opening hours.
 We also have a range of bookable multi-media rooms for students to use, such as: Smart Space; Viewing Space; Podcast Space; Edit Space; Video Conference Space; and Pod spaces for practicing individual/group presentations.